karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 When working with Azure we have 2 native options for IaC: Azure Resource Manager (ARM) templates or Azure Bicep.

 ARM templates are essentially just JSON files with a few extended capabilities, describing the expected infrastructure to end up with, after applying the template.
-It works OK, but writing them are a really pain in the ass.
+It works OK, but writing them are a pain in the ass.

 Azure Bicep is an abstraction over ARM templates, that aims to drastically simplify the pain  experience of writing ARM templates, it has a cleaner syntax, improved type safety, and better support for modularity and code re-use.
-Bicep code is transpiled to standard ARM Template JSON files.
+Bicep code gets transpiled to standard ARM Template JSON files.

 For organizations starting a greenfield deployment only on Azure infrastructure and having no prior investment in other configuration languages such as Terraform, Bicep is a good option.